 Objectives and Content

-The course aims to give the students a basic knowledge of the physical processes with regard to solar and terrestrial radiation, condensation, cloud formation and precipitation and their interactions and importance for the earth-atmosphere system and its climate.
+The course aims to give the students the opportunity to understand physical processes in the atmosphere, in particular related to solar and terrestrial radiation, phase changes, cloud processes and precipitation and their interactions in a weather-systems perspective.

 The course will utilize typical weather systems at high and mid latitudes, such as extratropical cyclones, fronts, polar lows, cold-air outbreaks, convective systems, and anticyclones, as a context to understand the processes and roles of different physical processes in the atmosphere.
 In the radiation part of the course, the processes connected to radiative transfer of solar- and terrestrial radiation in the atmosphere are discussed.
 Here, both the spectral and the angular distribution of the radiation are discussed.
-Besides, a quantification of the radiative effect of the surface of our planet is given.
 In the course, both short wave and long wave radiation at the surface will be discussed, with special focus on spatial and temporal variations on local scale, and the connection to weather systems.
 The cloud physics part starts with a short introduction in cloud morphology and observation (visually from the ground and by satellites from space).
-It revisits basic thermodynamics and their application in atmospheric science.
-The concept of atmospheric stability and air parcel behavior is introduced to describe the atmospheric forcing leading to condensation.
-A short introduction in aerosol particles and their function as cloud condensation nuclei is given.
+It revisits basic thermodynamics and their application in atmospheric science, ncluding the adiabatic processes and atmospheric stability in an air-parcel perspective, leading up to a quantitative understanding of condensation processes.
+An introduction in aerosol particles and their function as cloud condensation nuclei is given.
 The chain of hydrometeor creation is described and the relevant physical processes are introduced, including the derivation of the main equations.
 It starts from the initial condensation and diffusional growth at aerosol particles and continues with further growth mechanisms, as collision and coalescence, as well as the involvement of the ice phase.
 Typical particle size distributions of hydrometeors are presented and discussed.
 Relevant measurement methods (rain gauges, distrometers, rain and cloud radar, passive microwave radiometry) and instrumentation are introduced and discussed in particular with respect to measurement uncertainties.

 - has a good knowledge of the physical processes by radiative transfer of solar radiation and terrestrial radiation through the atmosphere (scattering, absorption, emission) and the effect of the surface on the radiation